RE

 Our Religious Education curriculum is high quality, well thought out and is planned to demonstrate progression.
 If children are keeping up with the curriculum, they are deemed to be making good or better progress and meeting end of key stage statements.
 The impact of the curriculum is also measured through the following methods: a reflection on standards achieved against the planned outcomes, pupil discussions about their learning, work scrutinies and lesson observations

-Our curriculum plans in religious education are clear on what end points the pupils are working towards and what pupils will need to be able to know and do at those end points.
+Our curriculum plans in Religious Education are clear on what end points the pupils are working towards and what pupils will need to be able to know and do at those end points.

 The Religious Education curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before, and towards end of key stage statements.